gidim/Babler/README.md

 ## Introduction
-Babler is a program that collects textual data from the internet autonomously.
-The user provides the program with a language code and list of the most common words in the language and the collection process begins.
-We currently support the following sources: Twitter, BlogSpot, WordPress, TED.com, Wikipedia and YouTube subtitles.
-Each document retrieved from the internet is check using a Language Identification model the encapsules three different classifiers.
-Data is saved to a MongoDB Database system and to text files.
+Babler is a program that collects textual data from the internet autonomously for Natural Language Processing and other Machine learning tasks.
+Unlike other tools we focus on conversational data in the form of tweets, blog posts and forum posts.
+Conversational data is usefl for many NLP tasks.
+We used this tool to collect data for training language models, improving keyword search, collecting code-switch data, sentiment analysis data and emotion recognition.
+Babler language identifcation supports 504 languages in a majorty vote over an ensamble of classifiers which makes it a great tool for collecting low resource languages.

 ## Installation